 Key Ingredients

 - Spices: We marinate our chicken in a mixture of salt, cumin, coriander, turmeric, black pepper, and cayenne.
-While 20 minutes is sufficient, you can let the chicken sit with the spices in the fridge for up to 24 hours.
-We call for ground spices in the recipe since that’s what most of us have available.
-If you have whole spices, simply grind them using a spice grinder or small coffee grinder before adding them.
+While 20 minutes is plenty, you can let the chicken sit with the spices in the fridge for up to 24 hours.

 - Onion, Garlic, and Ginger: One of our favorite tricks learned from Indian cuisine is to puree fresh garlic, ginger, onion, and water before cooking the puree in oil or ghee.
 This flavorful base adds so much to our chicken curry.
-We don’t recommend swapping the fresh garlic and ginger for dried in this recipe.
 Fresh ginger lasts at least a week in the fridge so don’t worry about wasting it.
 We love to juice leftover ginger (like in these ginger shots) or use it to make this spicy garlic ginger edamame!

-- Oil or Ghee: We prefer the flavor of ghee in this curry, but you can use oil if that’s what you have.
+- Oil or Ghee: I love the flavor of ghee in this curry, but you can use oil if that’s what you have.
 Ghee is a clarified butter with a higher smoke point and shelf life, adding a lovely toasted butter flavor.

 - Tomato Paste: Tomato paste adds a rich flavor to our curry.
 We love using the double-concentrated tubes because you can save any leftovers for another recipe.

 - Yogurt and Cream: Don’t lighten up this curry with lower-fat options!
 Plain whole milk yogurt and heavy cream make this sauce rich and mouth-watering.
+It’s worth it, trust me!
 The yogurt helps tenderize the chicken, and the cream balances all the spices.

 - Garam Masala: Some of the most delicious curry recipes we’ve tried, stir in Garam Masala in the last few minutes of cooking to preserve its aroma and flavor.
 We do the same in our chicken curry, adding it with the cream during the final 5 minutes.
 Garam Masala is a warm, sweet Indian spice blend that differs regionally and from home to home.
 I have a few in my spice cabinet!